Create a Section Syllabus or Information Sheet

 Listing key dates and deadlines on paper allows you and your students to refer to them throughout the semester.
 Include dates of review sessions, paper deadlines, exams, class presentations, final exam, etc.

-GSIs often include on their syllabus a statement that describes the respectful classroom climate they can aspire to and that suggests ways students can help create and maintain that climate.
+GSIs often include on their syllabus a statement that describes the respectful classroom climate they aspire to foster and that suggests ways students can help create and maintain that climate.
 For example, include language that asks students to respect multiple perspectives; to use people’s preferred names and pronouns during discussions; to discuss speakers’ statements and ideas without criticizing the speakers themselves.
 This statement on discussion shows students that you are serious about developing and maintaining a supportive classroom environment in which all students can engage in serious, meaningful discussions without fear of reprisal.
-Many GSIs establish fuller guidelines for discussion with students within the first two weeks of class.
+Many GSIs establish fuller community agreements with students within the first two weeks of class.

 GSIs can minimize conflicts and misunderstandings with students by establishing and communicating clear policies the first day of section and repeating those policies throughout the semester.
 We recommend articulating key policies and expectations in the section syllabus or information sheet so that students have them in writing.
 Here are some topics GSIs should consider addressing: